CODE OF CIVIL PROCEDURE IN HUNGARY

 EVIDENCE IN HUNGARY

-Evidence in civil proceedings in Hungary is evaluated on a ‘free evaluation’ basis, meaning that neither the kind nor the number of possible motions to submit evidence in suit nor the methods of evidence presentation is restricted.
+Evidence in civil proceedings in Hungary is evaluated on a ‘free evaluation’ basis, meaning that neither the kind nor the number of possible motions to submit evidence in suit nor the methods of evidence presentation are restricted.
 However, if the court lacks the competence to determine or evaluate a fact, an expert must be brought in upon motion.

 Since the parties have limited opportunity to add to or alter any of their early pleadings, they must include all claims, facts, and rights in the statement of claim and defense during the initial phase.
 Therefore, the concept of 'iura novit curia' does not entirely prevail since the parties must additionally declare the appropriate law.
 Both phases are handled orally after an initial written phase.
 The first phase of a lawsuit is when the parties submit the case's facts, the parties' legal arguments, the motion to introduce evidence, and the claim for action.
-When the facts have been shown to be significant, they will be heard at an evidentiary hearing.
+When the facts are significant, they will be heard at an evidentiary hearing.

 Bailiffs are tasked with enforcing legal documents such as judgments and notarized contracts.
-When the court's judgment has become final and binding, the party seeking enforcement may ask the court of first instance to issue a writ of enforcement.
+When the court's decision has become final and binding, the party seeking enforcement may ask the court of first instance to issue a writ of enforcement.
 The Brussels I and Brussels II Regulations provide the groundwork for recognizing and enforcing judicial judgments issued inside the European Union.

 SPECIFICS OF SERVICE OF PROCESS IN HUNGARY

 After the recipient's identification has been confirmed, they may pick up any court papers sent to him at the court's administrative office.
 If service is given to someone other than the addressee entitled to receive the document and the receiver is a party with opposing interests or their agent in action, service is regarded as improperly done.
-Service of process upon a party other than a natural person must be made at the party's seat, or in the absence of a seat, upon the party's statutory representative.
+Service of process upon a party other than a natural person must be made at the party's seat or, in the absence of a seat, upon the party's statutory representative.
 Service on a non-natural person's statutory representative must be tried if service at the non-natural person's domicile fails.
 Suppose the non-natural party is a corporation or other entity listed in a public register, and service at its registered office or on its statutory representative is unsuccessful.
 In that case, the court must inform the authority responsible for maintaining the register of the unsuccessful service and the reason for it.

 The parties should be informed if a court document cannot be served on the addressee, other than in the cases of anticipated service of the document.
 If the recipient of judicial papers refuses to accept service on the day it is attempted, the documents will be considered served on the day of the attempted service.
 If service was tried via the mail and was unsuccessful because the recipient did not accept it or because it was returned to the court as ‘unclaimed,’ then the document must be declared served on the fifth business day after the second attempt to serve it.

 No complaint may be brought more than three months from the day of service or the date the legal consequences of supposed service became effective.
 When this deadline is missed, no reason will be considered.
-Within fifteen days of the legal consequences of supposed service or of becoming aware of the service, a complaint may be made during the proceedings if it is related to the document that triggered the proceedings.
+Within fifteen days of the legal implications of the supposed service or of becoming aware of the service, a complaint may be made during the proceedings if it is related to the document that triggered the proceedings.

 SERVICE BY A BAILIFF IN HUNGARY

-During the proceedings in which an unsuccessful effort was made to serve a judicial document, the party seeking service by a bailiff must file a request with the court using the form prescribed by the legislation setting down the precise procedural norms of service by bailiffs.
+During the proceedings in which an unsuccessful effort was made to serve a judicial document, the party seeking service by a bailiff must file a request with the court using the form prescribed by the legislation, setting down the precise procedural norms of service by bailiffs.
 The asking party should pay the bailiff's fee to the court in advance, and the court shall remit the amount to the Hungarian Chamber of Court Bailiffs, indicating the court in which the matter is pending and the case number.
-Once the court is made aware that the bailiff's fee has been pre-deposited, the court will immediately and without issuing a notice to correct shortcomings forward the request and the document to be served to the Hungarian Chamber of Court Bailiffs in order to take the appropriate action.
+Once the court is made aware that the bailiff's fee has been pre-deposited, the court will immediately and without issuing a notice to correct shortcomings forward the request and the document to be served to the Hungarian Chamber of Court Bailiffs to take the appropriate action.

 OUR PROCESS